hoangduytran/blender-manual/manual/grease_pencil/modes/vertex_paint/introduction.rst

 Multiframe
    Sometimes you may need to modify several frames at the same time with the painting tools.

-   You can activate multiframe edition with the Multiframe button next to the modes selector (faded lines icon).
+   You can activate multiframe editing with the Multiframe button next to the modes selector (faded lines icon).
    See :doc:`Multiframe </grease_pencil/multiframe>` for more information.